 Mixing iron and vitamin C can be as simple as squeezing lemon juice into your vegetables to optimize the process.

-Your body requires healthy fats.
-Vitamins such as A, D, E, and K are fat-soluble and require healthy fats to get absorbed efficiently.
+They have a bad reputation, but your body requires the intake of fats.
+Vitamins such as A, D, E, and K are fat-soluble and require fats to get absorbed efficiently.

 Eat or Drink?